Welcome to Carpenter Headquarters!

 Carpentry training, school admission and licensing requirements vary from state to state.
 Choose the state where you are situated:

 Each state has a directory of carpentry schools where you can enroll.
-We provided this for you so that you would not be having a hard time finding one, we indicated their addresses and the contact information so that you can easily make an inquiry about your need.
+We provided this for you so that you would not be having a hard time finding one, we indicated their addresses and contact information so that you can easily make an inquiry about your need.

 Choosing a Carpentry School or Class to Enroll In